-Even in Python 3.5, however, it is impossible to change the function signature directly.
+Even in Python 3.5, it is impossible to change the function signature directly.
 Thus, the decorator module is still useful!
 As a matter of fact, this is the main reason why I still maintain the module and release new versions.

 It should be noted that in Python 3.5, a lot of improvements have been made: you can decorate a function with func_tools.update_wrapper, and pydoc will see the correct signature.
-Unfortunately, the function will still have an incorrect signature internally, as you can see by using inspect.getfullargspec; so, all documentation tools using the function (which has rightly been deprecated) will see the wrong signature.
+Unfortunately, the function will still have an incorrect signature internally, as you can see by using inspect.getfullargspec; so, all documentation tools using inspect.getfullargspec - which has been rightly deprecated - will see the wrong signature.

 In the present implementation, decorators generated by decorator can only be used on user-defined Python functions or methods.
 They cannot be used on generic callable objects or built-in functions, due to limitations of the standard library's inspect module, especially for Python 2.
-(In Python 3.5, many such limitations have been removed.)
+In Python 3.5, many such limitations have been removed, but I still think that it is cleaner and safer to decorate only functions.
+If you want to decorate things like classmethods/staticmethods and general callables - which I will never support in the decorator module - I suggest you to look at the wrapt project by Graeme Dumpleton.